-The majority of Brigham Young University undergrads use financial aid to help pay for school.
 In 2021, 12,911 of the 33,365 undergrads enrolled received financial aid.
-Brigham Young University meets 35.6 percent of the demonstrated financial need for undergraduates.
+Brigham Young University meets 35.6% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $7,338 a year.
-Around 21.9 percent of Brigham Young University undergrads take out student loans to cover any remaining costs.
+Around 21.9% of Brigham Young University undergrads take out student loans to cover any remaining costs.
 Brigham Young University graduates who have student loans graduate with an average of $16,000 of student loan debt.

 The average debt for each loan type varies.

 |Most Common Loans for Brigham Young University Students|

 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.